blbadger/blbadger.github.io/smaller-lms-2.md

 $$

 where $\gamma$ and $\beta$ are trainable parameters (which are usually held in very high precision) and $\mu, \sigma^2$ denote the mean (expectation) and variance of the random variable $x$.
 This is clearly a nonlinear operation (although it could be transformed into a linear one) and so we will simply remove this transformation for now.

+### TinyStories versus Fineweb

+Whenever one studies a complex phenomena, one may wonder whether the use of limited, small-scale and hopefully representative samples are worth building correspondingly small and simple models for.
+These are usually called 'toy' models in the physical and life sciences, and their merit is continually debated.
+Those in favor point to the advances that have been made (sometimes well before their time) by using such models, whereas detractors point out the many times a toy model led a person, field, or group entirely astray with respect to learning something about the actual phenomena, usually because the toy model neglected one or more crucial variables.

+It is extremely difficult to know whether a toy model has all the important variables in a complex system accounted for.
+This is firstly because variables may or may not even be separable in a complex system, and secondly because the number of combinations of all variables scales with $n!$ and is not computationally feasible to address which variables are required.

+For this work, one may wonder if TinyStories is in fact a decent toy model dataset of the general English language.
+On the outset, it would seem that the ability to write simple stories about imaginary characters would have very little bearing on